willemruys/gatsby-blog-boilerplate/README.md

 ## How content is consumed

 gatsby-node.js fetches data using axios (target url is at the moment dummy data from https://jsonplaceholder.typicode.com/posts).
 The createPages API then creates the blog posts overview page and each blog post page.

+## viewing component library

+By running `yarn storybook` storybook will automatically open on port 6006.